goessner/microjam/docs/installationGuide.md

   <figcaption>Fig. 16: Workflow: Adding 'readme.md' and modifying 'one.md'.</figcaption>
 </figure>

 That's it.
-Please verify the arrival of the readme file at Github and the successful update of your website.
+Please verify the arrival of the readme file at Github and successful update of your website.

 Steps `2-3-5` above i.e.